netdata/netdata/.travis/README.md

 4) We are an innovative company, so we love to automate :)

 Having said that, here's a brief introduction to Netdata's improved CI/CD pipeline with Travis.
 Our CI/CD lifecycle contains three different execution entry points:
 1) A user opens a pull request to netdata/master: Travis will run a pipeline on the branch under that PR
 2) A merge or commit happens on netdata/master.
 This will trigger travis to run, but we have two distinct cases in this scenario:
    a) A user merges a pull request to netdata/master: Travis will run on master, after the merge.
    b) A user runs a commit/merge with a special keyword (mentioned later).
-      This triggers a release for either minor, major or release candidate versions, depending the keyword
+      This triggers a release for either minor, major or release candidate versions or binary package generation, depending the keyword
 3) A scheduled job runs on master once per day: Travis will run on master at the scheduled interval

 To accommodate all three entry points our CI/CD workflow has a set of steps that run on all three entry points.